The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 Note: the distinct lack of lingerie

 Thomas Harris has said that he wrote Clarice Starling to see if he could write from a woman’s perspective.
-In the endeavor, he wrote a nuanced, capable woman striving to acheive a high goal, (less than 20% of FBI agents were women when Silence of the Lambs was written).
-Harris leveled-up his skills in the endeavor.
+In the endeavor, he wrote his most compelling and engaging character—a woman striving to acheive a lofty goal, (less than 20% of FBI agents were women when Silence of the Lambs was written).
+Harris leveled-up his skills in as well.
 Where his first FBI agent, Will Graham, presented as little more than walking wounded, Starling bumps and hustles and fights and she WANTS to succeed.

 Without once describing her breasts…

 So back at the ranch, the Missus asked if all of Elmore Leonard’s women-characters are as well-written as Justified City Primeval 's Carolyn Wylder and Jackie Brown, (from the movie of the same name)?
 I was elated to say yes.
-Elmore writes smart men and dumb men, capable men and dudes who could screw up a cup of coffee.
-His women are just as varied and with the same agency as the boys.
+Elmore writes smart women and dumb women, capable women and women who could screw up a cup of coffee.
+His women are varied and with agency and orginial initiative.
+Just like the boys.

 Elmore’s perspective informs the Justified series.